 Stevia was first noticed by the outside world in the sixteenth century when Spaniards discovered the widespread use of stevia in South America.

-In recent years, a growing need to find new, naturally sweet, calorie-free alternative to sugar has led to greater interest in the “sweet herb” from nutritional researchers and commerce (R).
+In recent years, a growing need to find new, naturally sweet, calorie-free alternatives to sugar has led to greater interest in the “sweet herb” from nutritional researchers and commerce (R).

 Health Benefits of Stevia